-Cloud B is a battery-powered stuffed animal that is small, soft, and cozy, perfect for your little one to snuggle up with.
-It plays four different sounds: a stream, rain, ocean waves, and whale songs.
+Cloud B is a battery-powered stuffed animal that is small, pretty soft, and cozy, perfect for your little one to snuggle up with.
+It plays four different quality white noise & sounds: a stream, rain, ocean waves, and whale songs.
 Attach it to the stroller or car seat when you are out and about with the velcro tab so that it doesn’t get lost.

 The timer can be set at 23 or 45 minutes, so it should offer comfort for a good amount of time without wasting batteries.
 There are different animals to choose from, too—a sheep, a fox, and a panda are just a few.

-It isn’t just a light—there are 11 different sounds to choose from, and you can play them with the light on or off.
-You can also save six different settings from your phone to quickly select the options you want (a feeding setting, a nap setting, and a bedtime setting, for example).
+It isn’t just a light—there are 11 different sounds to choose from this device, and you can play them with the light on or off.
+You can also save six different settings from your phone to quickly plug the options you want (a feeding setting, a nap setting, and a bedtime setting, for example).

 It is on the expensive side, but the fancy features might make up for it.

-An awesome feature of Vanzon is the easy-to-use timer that can be set at half-hour intervals up to 90 minutes.
+One of the awesome feature & tools of Vanzon is the easy-to-use timer that can be set at half-hour intervals up to 90 minutes.
 This can help you and your baby get some much-needed rest.
 Plus, it remembers and saves your settings from the last use, (timer, volume, and noise), so you don’t have to worry about toggling around with it at bedtime every night.